FlowFuse/website/src/blog/2023/08/dashboard-community-update.md

 ### Sidebar

-As requested on multiple occassions by the community when we released v0.0.4 of Dashboard 2.0, we've now added a side menu, as per Dashboard 1.0.
+As requested on multiple occasions by the community when we released v0.0.4 of Dashboard 2.0, we've now added a side menu, as per Dashboard 1.0.
 Currently, this _just_ provides a link to the Dashboard UI, but gives us a canvas on which to expand functionality in the future.

 ### Improved Events System